bithuman-ai/sdk-examples-python/fastrtc/README.md

 - For WebRTC connection issues, check network connectivity and firewall settings
 - If the avatar doesn't appear, verify your avatar model path
-- For token-related errors, check that your Bithuman API token is valid
+- For API-related errors, check that your Bithuman API secret key is valid

 ## Resources